 - Able to cover a wide area of space

-You will have to be sure you properly mix the formula and are willing to wait the entire drying time before moving to the next step.
+To prepare this mix, you will have to be sure you properly mix the formula and are willing to wait for an entire drying time before you can put the paint.

-Besides the essential materials, there are a few different types of screeding tools you will need to consider buying when screeding.
+Besides the essential materials, there are a few different types of screeding tools you will need to consider buying.
 These include:

-- Wooden screed that is made of durable wood material and used as a surface smoothing bar in masonry
+- Wooden screed made from durable wood material to use as a surface smoothing bar in masonry

-- Aluminum screed that is made to be pulled across a wet surface to smooth it over
+- Aluminum screed made to be pulled across a wet surface to smooth it over

 - Motorized screed that offers high efficacy and takes much less time than completing the process manually